Yangsan Jin clan: Founder Chen Pucai

 Emperor Hongwu appointed Chen Li as Marquis of Guide.
 He was later sent to Korea, where he became known as King Chen.
 King Gongmin gave nine bamboo cloths (苎布) to Chen Li.
-Chen Li passed away due to illness but is survived by his descendants in Korea and the Yangsan Jin Clan.
+Chen Li died due to illness but is survived by his descendants in Korea and the Yangsan Jin Clan.
 One of Chen Li's (known) sons was Chen Mingshan (陈明善).